 AIDS/LifeCycle is a fully supported ride, which means that there are rest stops, water stops, sweep, and SAG provided along the route.

-Roadies are our superstar volunteers who come along for the week of the Ride!
-Roadies join Roadie Teams that do everything from hauling luggage and driving trucks, to setting up camp each day.
+Roadies are our community of hard-working individuals who volunteer for the full week of the Ride!
+Every Roadie is placed on a team, led by volunteer Roadie Captains, that determines their working group for the week.
+Roadies do everything from hauling luggage and driving trucks, to setting up camp each day.
 We also have Roadie teams for people in the medical, sports medicine, and massage fields!

 Although there is no fundraising minimum for Roadies, many of our Roadies do.
-Roadies have their own set of fundraising thank you gifts (to be released soon!) that will help you reach your fundraising goals.
-In 2018, Roadies collectively raised over $719,000!
+Roadies have their own set of fundraising thank you gifts that will help you reach your fundraising goals.
+The Roadie community typically raises over $700,000 annually for AIDS/LifeCycle!

 Read more about Roadies here.